Making the Choice

 If you choose individual or communal cremation, we will take your pet with us after you’ve said goodbye.
 Once we leave your home, we will transport your pet to the equivalent of a “morgue” to await their final arrangement (burial, cremation, etc.).
 Your pet will be handled with respect and dignity throughout this process.

 Following in-home euthanasia, many pet owners elect to have us arrange the details of aftercare.
 Choice Veterinary Care offers a variety of services, including communal cremation, individual cremation, burial and mementos.
 However, if you prefer to keep your pet for private burial or arrange your own cremation services, the choice is always up to you.

 If you choose individual cremation through Choice Veterinary Care, we will contact you to schedule a time to return your pet's ashes within 10-14 days.
-Under normal circumstances, we personally return your ashes to you in an eco-friendly Earthurn with a complimentary clay pawprint.

 If you choose an independent crematorium, someone from their organization will contact you and let you know how long it will take to have your pet’s ashes returned.

 The end of your pet’s suffering may not bring an end to your emotional pain.

 There are many different ways to deal with grief.
 Planning ahead and preparing yourself for the passing of a pet can help avoid feelings of anxiety and guilt in the future.
 Confide in family and friends, talk to your veterinarian, or speak with a professional grief counselor (references may be provided by Choice Veterinary Care upon request or call the ASPCA counselors at 877-GRIEF-10).
 If children are involved, decide how best to talk to them about the circumstances.
 Gather photos or memorabilia to help remember your treasured friend.
 Write a poem, create artwork, or compose a song to express your feelings.
 And when you’re ready, consider finding the love of another animal by adopting a pet.